-- CPU: Depending on your budget, you can get a very powerful Core i7 CPU or even one that you can overclock such as the Intel Core i9-8950HK.
+- CPU: Depending on your budget, you can get a very powerful Core i7 CPU or even one that you can overclock such as the Intel Core i9-9980HK.
 You can also find laptops with desktop CPUs.
 However, most games benefit more from a quality GPU than a CPU so you can definitely get by with a Core i5 processor.

-If you see something older than the most current Intel 8th Gen Core (model numbers begin with 8) or with less power, consider saving a bit for the latest quad-core or hexa-core processor.
+If you see something older than the most current Intel 9th Gen Core (model numbers begin with 9) or with less power, consider saving a bit for the latest quad-core or hexa-core processor.
 CPUs usually aren’t upgradeable, so you’re making this choice once.
 Intel launched its 11th Gen Intel Core H35 at CES 2021, while a 45W part will come later in the year.

 - RAM: Gaming can be RAM intensive, and 8GB is what we recommend for even average productivity tasks.
 If you can, you should go for 16GB on a gaming PC.
 A laptop with a GTX 1650 or 1660 Ti usually comes with 8GB.
 Once you get to a GTX 2060 or higher, some will come with 16GB of RAM.
 If you can’t get your laptop with 16GB of RAM now, consider upgrading it in the near future.
 Memory is upgradeable in many gaming laptops, so this is an area that you can consider boosting later if you’re handy with a screwdriver.